 Everyone needs a vacation.
-A time to reconnect with family and recharge the brain.
+Time to reconnect with family and ourselves, with the added benefit of and recharging the brain.
 We also know that many people don’t take all of their vacation time – gasp – despite proven health benefits, both physical and mental.
 If that’s not enough, vacations are fun, and you don’t have to work.

 So before you let those unused vacation days go, consider taking one of these five trips.
 It’s a big world out there.
 If you’re gonna see it, you’d better get started.
 After all, you only live once.